Wokanoga/Codestack/README.md

-# Homework, Challenges, Labs and Projects from Codestack Academy
+# Homework, Challenges, Labs and Projects from my year of Codestack Academy